-Table 19 Chemical analysis of receiving waters downstream of Graham Harris Ltd's cleanfill
+Table 23 Chemical analysis of receiving waters downstream of Graham Harris Ltd's cleanfill, 13 February 2019

-Parameter Units MGI000400 6 July 2018 (d/s of cleanfill trib) MGI000400 20 Feb 2018 (d/s of cleanfill trib)
+Parameter Units MGI000400 20 Feb 2018 (d/s of cleanfill trib)

-Conductivity @ 20 °C mS/m 33.8 65.6
+Conductivity @ 25 °C mS/m 48.2

-Unionised ammonia g/m3 0.00406 0.01179
+Unionised ammonia g/m3 0.0198

-Ammoniacal nitrogen g/m3-N 2.04 3.63
+Ammoniacal nitrogen g/m3-N 4.8

-рН рН 6.9 6.8
+pH рН 6.8

-Temperature °C 11.3 21.0
+Temperature °C 23.4

-At this site conductivity was found to be high, but showing an obvious seasonal variation.
+At this site conductivity was found to be similar to the levels recorded the previous summer.
 This could be attributed to the ammoniacal nitrogen levels in the stream, which are also elevated.
 These levels may be influenced by the surrounding land use, which is pastoral.
 The unionised ammonia levels were elevated in summer, but were under the guideline of 0.025 g/m3 contained in the Regional Freshwater Plan to protect aquatic ecosystems from chronic effects.